giswqs/geebook/chapters/01_introduction.md

 Online search interest trends on data science-related keywords by Google as of March 28, 2022.
 The numbers on the vertical axis represent search interest relative to the highest point on the chart for the given region (worldwide) and time (2004-2022).
 A value of 100 is the peak popularity for the term.
 A value of 50 means that the term is half as popular.
 A score of 0 means there was not enough data for this term.
 ```

 Okay, so what is **data science**?
-Data science is a broad term that encompasses many different areas of interest.
+Data science is a broad term that encompasses many areas of interest.
 From a high-level perspective, data science is the science of data or the study of data {cite}`Cao2017-eb`.
 From the disciplinary perspective, data science is an interdisciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from noisy, structured and unstructured data, and apply knowledge and actionable insights from data across a broad range of application domains {cite}`Dhar2013-lk`.

-**Geospatial data science** is the discipline that specifically focuses on the spatial component of data science.
+**Geospatial data science** is a discipline within data science that specifically focuses on the spatial component of data.
 It brings forth theories, concepts and applications that are specific to geographic data in the realm of data science {cite}`Hassan2019-ub`.
 A good example of geospatial data science is NOAA's analysis of spatial and temporal datasets (e.g., satellite imagery, weather data, and climate models) to provide hurricane forecasts using statistics, machine learning, and mathematical models {cite}`Eftelioglu2017-gi`.

 ## What is Google Earth Engine

 Google Earth Engine (GEE) is a cloud computing platform with a multi-petabyte [data catalog](https://developers.google.com/earth-engine/datasets) of satellite imagery and geospatial datasets {cite}`Gorelick2017-mz`.
-During the past few years, GEE has become very popular in the geospatial community and it has empowered numerous environmental applications at local, regional, and global scales {cite}`Amani2020-vb,Boothroyd2020-fx,Tamiminia2020-df,Wu2019-at`.
+During the past few years, GEE has become very popular in the geospatial community, and it has empowered numerous environmental applications at local, regional, and global scales {cite}`Amani2020-vb,Boothroyd2020-fx,Tamiminia2020-df,Wu2019-at`.
 Since GEE became publicly available in 2010, there has been an exponential growth in the number of peer-reviewed journal publications empowered by GEE (see {numref}`ch01_gee_pubs`).
-Based on the most recent bibliometric analysis, there are 1,077 peer-reviewed journal publications with the word “Google Earth Engine” in the title and 2,969 publications with the word "Google Earth Engine" in either the title or abstract .
+Based on the most recent bibliometric analysis, there are 1,077 peer-reviewed journal publications with the word “Google Earth Engine” in the title and 2,969 publications with the word "Google Earth Engine" in either the title or abstract.
 In 2022, the number of publications with “Google Earth Engine” in the title or abstract reached 1,150, which is more than a 280-fold increase from the year 2014 with only 4 publications.

 ```{figure} images/ch01_gee_pubs.jpg
 ---